tronikos/androidtvremote2/README.md

 For a full list see [remotemessage.proto](https://github.com/tronikos/androidtvremote2/blob/b4c49ac03043b1b9c40c2f2960e466d5a3b8bd67/src/androidtvremote2/remotemessage.proto#L90).
 In addition to commands you can send URLs to open apps registered to handle them.
 See [this guide](https://community.home-assistant.io/t/android-tv-remote-app-links-deep-linking-guide/567921) for how to find deep links for apps.

+Voice commands can also be sent as PCM 16-bit mono 8 kHz audio data.

 ## Credits

 - Official [implementation](https://android.googlesource.com/platform/external/google-tv-pairing-protocol/+/refs/heads/master) of the pairing protocol in Java